tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Argentina.md

 {{< /tabs >}}

 ### Capture
-Use this method to perform the capture of a transaction.
+Use this method to perform the **Capture** step of a two-step flow.
+In this step, you capture the funds previously [Authorized]({{< ref "payments-api-argentina.md#authorization" >}}) to transfer them to your PayU account.

+#### Considerations
+Take into account the following considerations for capture.
+* The maximum time to capture an approved transaction is 14 days.
+After this time, the transaction is auto voided.
+* Only the parameters displayed in the request body are mandatory to invoke a Capture transaction.
+Recall that the order and transaction ids must meet with a currently authorized transaction.
+* You can perform partial captures over an authorized amount.
+To do this, you need to send in the request the parameter `transaction.order.additionalValues.TX_VALUE` with its value (as sent during the Authorization) and set `PARTIAL_CAPTURE` for `transaction.type`.

 The following are the request and response bodies for this transaction type.

-Only the parameters displayed in the request body are mandatory to invoke a Capture transaction.
-Recall that the order and transaction ids must meet with a currently authorized transaction.

 {{< tabs tabTotal="2" tabID="2" tabName1="JSON" tabName2="XML" >}}
 {{< tab tabNum="1" >}}